sunny0826/guoxudong.io/content/en/post/skypilot/index.md

 sky cost-report
 ```

-Note: This CLI is still experimental.
+Note: This CLI is experimental.
 The estimated cost is calculated based on the local cache of cluster status and may not be accurate.

-### Obtain Global Region Information for Azure and GCP
+### Fetch Global Region Information for Azure and GCP

 By default, SkyPilot supports most global regions on AWS, but only US regions on GCP and Azure.
 If you specify a region outside of the US, you might encounter an error like: